-- 1. The Manager is required by the UK SFTR to make certain disclosures in respect of the SFTs and Total Return Swaps that the Funds are authorised to use. - 2.
-As at the date of this Prospectus, whilst the Funds may use SFTs and Total Return Swaps, they currently do not do so.
+- 1. The Manager is required by the UK SFTR to make certain disclosures in respect of the SFTs and Total Return Swaps that the Trust is authorised to use. - 2.
+As at the date of this Prospectus, whilst the Trust may use SFTs and Total Return Swaps, they currently do not do so.
 However, the Manager reserves the right to permit the use of such instruments in the future. - 3.
-Where the Manager intends to allow a Fund to enter into SFTs or Total Return Swaps, not less than 60 days' written notice will be given to Unitholders.
-In addition, this Prospectus will be updated in accordance with the UK SFTR to include the following: - 3.1 a general description of the Total Return Swaps used and the rationale for their use; - 3.2 overall data for each type of Total Return Swap, including; - 3.2.1 the types of assets that can be subject to Total Return Swaps; - the maximum and expected proportion of assets under management that will be subject to each type of Total Return Swap; - 3.3 the criteria used to select counterparties; - a description of acceptable collateral; - 3.5 a description of the risks linked to the Total Return Swaps as well as risks linked to collateral management and, where applicable, the risks arising from its reuse; - 3.6 a specification of how assets subject to Total Return Swaps and collateral is received and safe-kept; and - 3.7 a description of the policy on sharing of return generated the Total Return Swaps.
+Where the Manager intends to allow the Trust to enter into SFTs or Total Return Swaps, not less than 60 days' written notice will be given to Unitholders.
+In addition, this Prospectus will be updated in accordance with the UK SFTR to include the following: - 3.1 a general description of the SFTs and Total Return Swaps used and the rationale for their use; - 3.2 overall data for each type of SFT and Total Return Swap, including; - 3.2.1 the types of assets that can be subject to SFTs and Total Return Swaps; - 3.2.2 the maximum and expected proportion of assets under management that will be subject to each type of SFT and Total Return Swap; - 3.3 the criteria used to select counterparties; - 3.4 a description of acceptable collateral; - 3.5 a description of the collateral valuation methodology used; - 3.6 a description of the risks linked to the SFTs and Total Return Swaps as well as risks linked to collateral management and, where applicable, the risks arising from its reuse; - 3.7 a specification of how assets subject to SFTs and Total Return Swaps and collateral is received and safe-kept; - 3.8 a specification of any restrictions on re-use of collateral; and - 3.9 a description of the policy on sharing of return generated by the SFTs and Total Return Swaps.

-Historical Performance Data
+Appendix 4 Historical Performance Data